-- 2. Edit the entity library list: right-click the furniture gallery list. - (1) New: Creates a new furniture gallery. - (2) Delete: Deletes the newly created furniture gallery. - (3) Clear: Clears all newly added furniture entities in the selected gallery. - (4) Edit: Renames the newly created furniture gallery. - (5) Import: Selects a folder and import the model files within. - 3.
-Edit furniture gallery: - (1) Add Object: Right-click on a blank space in the furniture gallery, click "Add Object", and select an entity in the scene to add. - (2) Add File: Right-click on a blank space in the furniture gallery, click "Add File", and select any .cpi, .fbx, .skp, .osgb, .osg, .obj, .rvt, .3ds format file in the pop-up dialog box to add the model files. - (3) Delete model: Right-click on a preview image, click "Delete" to delete the newly added model.
+- 2. Edit the entity library list: right-click the furniture gallery list. - (1) New: Creates a new furniture gallery. - (2) Delete: Deletes the newly created furniture gallery. - (3) Clear: Clears all newly added furniture entities in the selected gallery. - (4) Edit: Renames the newly created furniture gallery. - 3.
+Edit furniture gallery: - (1) Add: Right-click on a blank space in the furniture gallery, click "Add", and select an entity in the scene to add. - (2) Delete model: Right-click on a preview image, click "Delete" to delete the newly added model.